• Skip to primary navigation

 Light & Fluffy Pancakes on the Blackstone

 Breakfast foods are truly one of our favorite food groups!
-But, if you’ve ever made pancakes one at a time in a pan, you know how annoying it can be.
+But, if you’ve ever made pancakes for a crowd one at a time in a pan, you know how annoying it can be.
 Once you finish, the first pancakes you made are ice cold and not everyone gets a fresh, hot pancake.

-Why You’ll Love Blackstone Pancakes
+Why You’ll Love This Recipe

 • Pancakes are a great breakfast food item to make ahead and freeze to eat throughout the week.